franik7/RegWave-Description/README.md

 **What it is:** Supabase is an open-source Firebase alternative built on PostgreSQL. pgvector is a PostgreSQL extension that adds native vector storage and similarity search.

 **What it stores:**
-- All processed regulatory articles (title, URL, source, date, category, summary, full text)
+- All processed regulatory articles (title, URL, source, date, category, summary, full text) — the shared corpus
 - AI-generated categories and summaries
 - 384-dimension embedding vectors (one per article)
+- Teams and team membership
-- User triage decisions (relevant / irrelevant / review later) with notes and timestamps
+- Per-team triage decisions (relevant / irrelevant / review later) with notes and timestamps
 - User subscriptions for the email digest (frequency, regulators, themes)

 **How vector search works:**